5 Office 365 collaboration tools you’re not using…but should be!

 As of recently too, Teams has enabled Guest access, which makes it perfect for incorporating team members on a project that exist outside of your organisation.

-Insider Tip: Word around town is that Microsoft is investing a lot of development energy into building out Teams with even stronger functionality.
+Insider Tip: Microsoft is continuously investing a lot of development energy into building out Teams .
 Start using it now, so you can be in the best position to capitalise on all the future developments to come!
+Here is a taste of some of the recent app intergrations for Microsoft Teams that are taking Teams from strength to strength.

 4. Planner: A premium project management tool for anyone.